 The following technical resource pages are actively maintained by the PDF Association to provide the PDF industry with the latest technical information.

-This resource lists all resolved issues in PDF 2.0 related standards.
-It is presented as localized marked-up changes (additions and
+This resource lists all resolved errata in PDF-related ISO standards.
+It is presented as localized marked-up changes (,

 This resource provides download links for all Normative References of PDF 2.0 (ISO 32000-2:2020).
 Normative references are other additional standards and specifications where some or all of their content also constitutes technical requirements of PDF 2.0.
 They form essential reading for all developers of PDF 2.0 technology.

-The PDF Association hosts several public and private repositories in GitHub to facilitate a common understanding of PDF and for developing new ideas around PDF technologies.
-Private repositories are restricted to PDF Association members.
+The PDF Association hosts several public and private repositories in GitHub to facilitate a common understanding of PDF and to develop new ideas around PDF technologies.
+Private repositories are restricted to PDF Association members and support our communities.
 Public repositories welcome contributions and comments from anyone.

 Every PDF Association event provides a forum for the PDF industry to meet and discuss a broad range of technical topics, challenges and solutions.
-The videos of many previous presentations is available and provide a good body of knowledge.
+The videos of previous presentations provide a good body of knowledge.

-The PDF Association provides many technical publications to assist developers and end-users to better utilize ISO standardized PDF technologies.
+The PDF Association provides many technical publications to assist developers and end-users to better utilize standardized PDF technologies.
 PDF Association publications are qualified and approved through the organization's publication process.

 PDF Association specifications are industry-ratified specifications that extend PDF.